Thomas-Leung/youtube-minimum/README.md

 2. Create the build

    Download this repo, go to Firefox folder, then compress all files inside that folder, you will receive a zip file.

+   (Or you can use `web-ext build --verbose` in termainl, you need to install web-ext CLI)

 3. Install